Core Idea

 - For the top candidates, what trade-offs do you accept in tier-2 and tier-3 characteristics?

-- An architecture that’s theoretically optimal but incompatible with organizational capabilities will fail in practice
+Final Criterion — Business Alignment: The selected style must also fit organizational realities: team structure, deployment capabilities, operational maturity, budget, and timeline.
+An architecture that is theoretically optimal but incompatible with organizational capabilities will fail in practice.

 Why This Matters